-An examiner may presume that errors, irregularities, deficiencies, and inconsistencies in land descriptions in the chain of title do not impair marketability unless, after considering all circumstances of record, (a) a substantial uncertainty exists as to the land involved or (b) the description falls beneath the minimal requirements of sufficiency and definiteness essential to an effective conveyance.
-When examining marginally sufficient or questionable descriptions, the examiner should consider all relevant factors, including the lapse of time, subsequent conveyances, the manifest or typographical nature of errors or omissions, and accepted rules of construction.
+In determining the legal sufficiency of a description, an examiner may presume that errors, irregularities, deficiencies, and inconsistencies in a land description in the chain of title are not material unless, under the circumstances, a substantial uncertainty exists as to the identity of the land or the description fails to satisfy the minimal requirements essential to an effective conveyance.
+When examining a marginally sufficient or questionable land description, the examiner should consider all relevant factors, including the lapse of time, subsequent conveyances, the manifest or typographical nature of an error or omission, and accepted rules of construction.

-A sufficient description affords the means of identifying the land.
-Morrow v.
-Shotwell, 477 S.W.2d 538, 539 (Tex.1972), appeal after remand, 498 S.W.2d 432 (Tex.Civ.App.-Eastland 1973, writ ref'd n.r.e.); Wilson v.
-Fisher, 188 S.W.2d 150, 152 (Tex.1945); Chandler v.
-Kountze, 130 S.W.2d 327, 331 (Tex.Civ.
-App.-Galveston 1939, writ ref'd); 4 Aloysius A. Leopold, Land Titles and Title Examination §§ 15.1-15.3 (Texas Practice 3d ed.
-2005).
-Considerations of marketability add only the requirements that the means appear of record and that identification be beyond a reasonable doubt or question.
-Smith v.
-Sorelle, 87 S.W.2d 703, 705 (Tex.1935); Gates v.
-Asher, 280 S.W.2d 247 (Tex.1955); Browning v.
-West, 557 S.W.2d 848, 851 (Tex.Civ.App.- Tyler 1977, writ ref'd n.r.e.).
-Theoretically, any existing land description is only as good as the weakest link in the chain of descriptions.
-Practical considerations, however, fully justify reliance placed upon corrections or improved land descriptions appearing in later conveyances and upon the passage of time in which difficulties have not arisen from the less than perfect land description.
-Further, all matters of record (e.g., adjoining descriptions, other land owned by the grantor, and the like) become sources of explanation for the dubious description.
+While any title is only as good as the weakest link in the chain of descriptions, practical considerations justify reliance upon corrections or improved land descriptions appearing in later conveyances and upon the passage of time if no apparent difficulties have arisen from a less than perfect land description.
+Further, all matters of record (e.g., adjoining descriptions, other land owned by the grantor, and the like) may become sources of explanation for what might be a dubious description by itself.
 Pickett v.
-Bishop, 223 S.W.2d 222, 223 (Tex.1949); Abercrombie v.
-Bright, 271 S.W.2d 734 (Tex.Civ.App.-Eastland 1954, writ ref'd n.r.e.).
-Ambiguities and problems that are covered by recognized "constructions," or rules for their resolution, do not create a doubt that impairs marketability.
-Likewise, typographical mistakes and similar apparent errors and omissions are regularly held not to detract from the obvious intent of instruments.
+Bishop, 223 S.W.2d 222, 223 (Tex.
+1949); Abercrombie v.
+Bright, 271 S.W.2d 734 (Tex.
+Civ.
+App.-Eastland 1954, writ ref'd n.r.e.).
+Likewise, typographical mistakes and similar apparent errors and omissions in land descriptions do not detract from the obvious intent of instruments.
 Reserve Petroleum Co. v.
-Harp, 226 S.W.2d 839, 841 (Tex.1950); Barnard v.
+Harp, 226 S.W.2d 839, 841 (Tex.
+1950); Barnard v.
 Good, 44 Tex.
 638 (1876); Rhoden v.
+Bergman,

-Bergman, 75 S.W.2d 993 (Tex.Civ.App.-Beaumont 1934, writ ref'd); Holman v.
+75 S.W.2d 993 (Tex.
+Civ.
+App.-Beaumont 1934, writ ref'd); Holman v.
 Houston Oil Co., 152 S.W.
-885 (Tex.Civ.App.-Galveston 1912, writ dism'd).
+885 (Tex.
+Civ.
+App.-Galveston 1912, writ dism'd).